Amazon may face criminal liability for lying to Congress, House lawmakers allege – KION546

 In a letter to Attorney General Merrick Garland dated March 9, members of the House Judiciary Committee say “Amazon lied through a senior executive’s sworn testimony” about how the company had used the data it collects from third-party sellers.
 The lawmakers further allege the company “engaged in a pattern and practice of misleading conduct,” which may have been an attempt “to influence, obstruct, or impede” the House committee’s investigation.

-The lawmakers’ concerns zero in on claims Amazon made during the investigation that it does not use data from third-party sellers to determine how to introduce its own competing products that threaten those sellers’ business.
+The lawmakers’ concerns outlined Wednesday zero in on claims Amazon made during that investigation that the company does not use data from third-party sellers to determine how to introduce its own competing products that threaten those sellers’ businesses.

-Wednesday’s letter added that the investigation found evidence to the contrary, which also dovetailed with public reporting by the Wall Street Journal.
+Wednesday’s letter added that despite that explanation, the investigation found evidence showing that Amazon allegedly turned a blind eye to repeated violations of the policy, a finding that also dovetailed with public reporting by the Wall Street Journal and others.

 Amazon didn’t immediately respond to a request for comment.
 The company said last year that “Amazon and its executives did not mislead the committee, and we have denied and sought to correct the record on the inaccurate media articles in question.”